Ann Pornel

 Ann Pornel is a Canadian sketch comedian, actress, and television host based in Toronto.

 Pornel was born in the Philippines and immigrated to Canada with her family as a child.
 She grew up in the High Park area of Toronto.

 Pornel got into sketch comedy as an undergraduate student in the sciences at the University of Toronto and seeking a non-academic outlet.
 She is a former member of The Sketchersons and performed in the troupe's weekly sketch show Sunday Night Live.
 She later joined The Second City and starred in the all-woman production She the People featuring Second City sketches written by and about women.
-In a review of the show for NOW Glenn Sumi called Pornel a "force of nature."
+In a review of the show for NOW, Glenn Sumi called Pornel a "force of nature."
 She was named the 2017 Performer of the Year by My Entertainment World.

-In 2021 she debuted alongside Alan Shane Lewis as the co-hosts of the fourth season of The Great Canadian Baking Show.
+In 2021, she debuted alongside Alan Shane Lewis as the co-hosts of the fourth season of The Great Canadian Baking Show.
 A fashion enthusiast, Pornel collaborated with designer Vanessa Magic to come up with her wardrobe for the show.
 Prior to her co-hosting duties on the Baking Show, Pornel appeared in guest roles on the Baroness von Sketch Show and This Hour Has 22 Minutes.
+In 2023, she guest starred in season 2 of Run the Burbs episode 5, "Phestival of Life" and episode 7, "Phresh Start" playing real estate agent Orelei Pena.
+In the same year she appeared in the film Mother of All Shows.